-Candidates must comply with the "Code of Ethics for the Profession of Diagnostic Medical Sonography" found on the Society of Diagnostic Medical Sonography webpage.
+"Candidates must comply with the "Rules of Ethics" contained in the American Registry of Radiologic Technologists Standards of Ethics.
 This includes, but is not limited to, compliance with state and federal laws.
-A conviction of, or a plea of guilty to, or a plea of nolo contendre to a crime which is either a felony or is a crime of moral turpitude must be investigated by the ARDMS in order to determine eligibility.
+A conviction of, or a plea of guilty to, or a plea of nolo contendre to a crime which is either a felony or is a crime of moral turpitude must be investigated by the ARRT in order to determine eligibility.
+Those who do not comply with the Rules of Ethics must supply a written explanation, including court documentation of the charges, with application for the examination."
+Additional information may be found in the American Registry of Radiologic Technologists Standards of Ethics (See Appendix B).
+Additional information can be accessed on the ARRT webpage.

-Individuals may request a pre-application review of the violation in order to obtain a ruling of the impact of their eligibility of the ARDMS examination.
+Individuals who have violated the Rules of Ethics may request a pre-application review of the violation in order to obtain a ruling of the impact of their eligibility of the ARRT examination.
 The individual may submit an application at any time either before or after entry into an approved educational program, since this review must be completed before eligibility is confirmed.
-Additional information may be found in the American Registry of Diagnostic Medical Sonography webpage under compliance pre-determination application.